What’s the best focal length for film?

 Wouldn’t it be great if it was that easy?
 Just set one number, remember one detail, or buy one lens, and then you’ll never have to think about focal length again.

 Unfortunately, choosing the best focal length for your video is a much more layered decision — not unlike choosing the best camera.

 Filmmaking is an artistic practice, so there’s no “perfect” answer to this question.
 Every creator approaches each project with a different vision or idea; that means the technical details (camera settings, gear selection, etc.) are going to change based on the situation.

 Context plays a big role here.
 So does the location and the nature of the project.
 So rather than trying to figure out what’s the best focal length for video, let’s look more at some of the most reliable choices for a couple of the most common projects you might work on.

-That way, you’ll have a good idea of which focal lengths to use based on the video you’re currently working on.
+That way, you’ll have a good idea of which focal lengths to use based on the video production you’re currently working on.

 Focal length in action